WallStreetMojo

 The differences between Bank Balance Sheet vs. Company Balance Sheet are as follows –

-• Balance Sheet of Bank is quite different than the Balance Sheet of a Regular Company in the approach of preparation.
+• The bank's balance sheet is quite different from the Balance Sheet of a Regular Company in the approach of preparation.
 Both are prepared quite differently.

-• Assets and liabilities of a bank are much different than the assets and liabilities of a regular company.
-That’s why even if the arrangement of the bank and a regular company is similar, the items are always different.
+• The assets and liabilities of a bank are much different from a regular company's assets and liabilities.
+That's why even if the arrangement of the bank and a regular company is similar, the items are always different.

-• In the balance sheet of the banks, the average balances are summed up and recorded.
+• In the banks' balance sheet, the average balances are summed up and recorded.
 It gives a better framework for the financial performance of the banks.
-On the other hand, the balance sheet of a regular company takes the ending balance from trail balance.
+On the other hand, the balance sheet of a regular company takes the ending balance from the trial balance.
 Trial balance is prepared from the ledger accounts.
 And then, from trail balance, the ending balance is transferred to the balance sheet of a regular company.

-• To show new information, the balance of the bank used “schedules.”
-To show new information, on the other hand, a balance sheet of a regular company uses “notes.”
+• To show new information, the bank's balance used "schedules."
+On the other hand, to show new information, a balance sheet of a regular company uses "notes."

-• To prepare a balance sheet of a bank, an accountant has to go through a lot of information.
-S/he needs to look through the short term investments of the banks, the loans (personal & mortgage), deposits, interest paid & received, etc. That’s why preparing the balance sheet of a bank is quite cumbersome.
+• To prepare a balance sheet for a bank, an accountant has to go through a lot of information.
+S/he needs to look through the short-term investments of the banks, the loans (personal & mortgage), deposits, interest paid & received, etc. That's why preparing the balance sheet of a bank is quite cumbersome.
 On the other hand, preparing the balance sheet of a regular company is pretty easy.
-All you need to do is to find out current assets, fixed assets, current liabilities, non-current liabilities, and shareholders’ equity.
+All you need to do is find out current assets, fixed assets, current liabilities, non-current liabilities, and shareholders' equity.
 And you would be able to prepare the balance sheet easily.

 • Banks take more risks than any other company.
-That’s why in the balance sheet of the bank, a separate provision (allowance) is created to cover the losses on loans.
-There’re provisions for bad debts or creditors in the balance sheet of a regular company, but they are not similar to allowance created in the bank’s balance sheet.
+That's why in the bank's balance sheet, a separate provision (allowance) is created to cover the losses on loans.
+There Are provisions for bad debts or creditors in the balance sheet of a regular company, but they are not similar to allowance created in the bank's balance sheet.

-• There are many economic factors that affect the balance sheet of a bank.
+• Many economic factors affect the balance sheet of a bank.
 But in the case of a regular company, rarely external events affect the preparation of the balance sheet.

 Also, check out the Balance Sheet vs. Consolidated Balance Sheet